Focus on your work worry-free with landscaping services insurance.

 Don’t leave your equipment unprotected.

 Your landscaping business uses specialized and expensive equipment.
 Your tools and machinery are also commonly moved from job site to job site.
 This increases the risk that they could be damaged or stolen.
 Without it, you can’t perform your work.
-Your insurance policies need to properly protect your high-value items in case they need to be replaced or repaired.
+Your insurance policies should protect your high-value items in case they need to be replaced or repaired.

 Workers’ compensation insurance for landscapers is a must.

-Workers’ compensation insurance is mandatory but the specifics can vary in different locales.
-Given the physical nature of your work as a landscaper, the proximity to chemicals, and the skill necessary to use certain equipment, there’s increased risk your employees could become injured or even killed on the job.
-Having adequate workers’ compensation coverage in place protects your business and your employees.
+Workers’ compensation insurance is typically mandatory but the specifics can vary in different locales.
+Given the physical nature of your work as a landscaper, the proximity to chemicals, and the skill necessary to use certain equipment, there’s an increased risk your employees could become injured or even killed on the job.
+Having adequate workers’ compensation coverage in place may help protect your business and your employees.
 Your insurance company must also be aware of the locations of job sites so that policies are accurate and inclusive.

 Hauling your equipment requires business auto insurance.

-To discuss your landscaping services insurance needs and to find out how you can protect your business, contact us today.
+Contact us to discuss your landscaping services insurance needs and to find out how you can help protect your business.